Bobby Simha: 2013–2017: Critical acclaim

-2018-present
+2018–present

 He has signed to play as antagonist for Saamy Square (2018), which is the sequel of Saamy, directed by Hari.

-Bobby Simah's first release of the year 2019 was Petta, in which he shared screen space with superstar Rajinikanth.
+Bobby Simah's first release of the year 2019 was Petta, in which he shared screen space with Rajinikanth.
 He later went on to do Agni Devi and Edaina Jaragocchu.
 In November 2019, Film Companion ranked Simha's performance in Jigarthanda among the 100 Greatest Performances of the decade.

-In 2020, he has play the antagonist with Ravi Teja's in Telegu movie Disco Raja.
-He was seen in Amazon Prime Video’s Anthology Putham Pudhu Kaalai, where he played the lead role in Karthik Subbaraj’s segment titled, Miracle.
+In 2020, he played the antagonist with Ravi Teja's in Telugu movie Disco Raja.
+He was seen in Amazon Prime Video's Anthology Putham Pudhu Kaalai, where he played the lead role in Karthik Subbaraj's segment titled, Miracle.
 In 2022, Bobby Simha play in pivotal role with Vikram in Mahaan directed by Karthik Subbaraj exclusively on Prime Video.
 Later, Bobby Simha play a cameo for his debut in the Kannada film industry with Rakshit Shetty's 777 Charlie.
-In Telugu, he did Ammu (2022) for Amazon Prime and worked with Megastar Chiranjeevi in Waltair Veerayya (2023) where he plays the villain.
-He is also playing pivotal roles in Vallavanukkum Vallavan (2023) and the project of S. Shankar, Indian 2 (2023) with Kamal Haasan.
+In Telugu, he did Ammu (2022) for Amazon Prime and worked with Chiranjeevi in Waltair Veerayya (2023) where he plays the villain.
+He is also playing pivotal roles in Vallavanukkum Vallavan (2023) and the S. Shankar's, Indian 2 (2024) and Indian 3 (2025) as a CBI officer with Kamal Haasan.

 Personal life

-Bobby Simha got engaged to actress Reshmi Menon in November 2015, and they married on 22 April 2016.
+Bobby Simha got engaged to Urumeen co-star Reshmi Menon in November 2015, and they married on 22 April 2016.
 The couple has two children– a daughter (born 2017), and a son (born 2019).